Welcome to the land of the alligators! I went to Mississippi for the first time recently and made it my mission to see an alligator in real life!

 Are There Alligators In Mississippi?

-Yes, there are alligators all over Mississippi but the highest populations of alligators are found in the southeast region of the state.
+There are alligators all over Mississippi however the majority of them can be found in the southern two thirds of the state.

 Mississippi Wildlife, Fisheries & Parks estimates that there are between 32,000 and 38,000 alligators in Mississippi.